Trending Topics

 The State

 COLUMBIA, S.C. — A former high-ranking S.C.
-Department of Corrections [Broad River Correctional Institute] guard who authorities say became a thriving black market prison boss overseeing hundreds of thousands of dollars in bribes and contraband pleaded guilty Monday to a federal fraud charge.
+Department of Corrections guard who authorities say became a thriving black market prison boss overseeing hundreds of thousands of dollars in bribes and contraband pleaded guilty Monday to a federal fraud charge.

 Christine Livingston, 47, will be sentenced in June or July, said U.S. District Judge Sherri Lydon at the end of a 50-minute hearing at Columbia’s downtown federal courthouse.

-Livingston’s crime — which involves defrauding the public and a coverup — qualifies her for a 20-year maximum prison sentence, but defense lawyer Mark Moore and prosecutors have agreed to recommend a potential sentence of between three and eight years, according to statements at the hearing.
+Livingston’s crime — which involves defrauding the public and a coverup — qualifies her for a 20-year maximum prison sentence.
+But defense lawyer Mark Moore — a former federal prosecutor — and prosecutors have agreed to recommend a potential sentence of between three and eight years, according to statements at the hearing.
 Lydon is free to disregard the recommendation.

-She pled guilty to “honest services wire fraud conspiracy,” a federal white collar fraud crime that involves using electronic transmissions is a federal crime that involves using wire services to deprive citizens of their services.
+Livingston pled guilty to “honest services wire fraud conspiracy,” a federal white collar fraud crime that involves using electronic transmissions in an unlawful scheme to deprive citizens of their tax-paid services.

-From one financial account, she made a total of $279,000, which she used for shopping and buying cryptocurrency, Daniels said.
+From one financial account alone, she made a total of $279,000 in bribes for smuggling.
+She used the money for shopping, food and buying cryptocurrency, Daniels said.

 In an earlier hearing, Daniels told a magistrate judge that Livingston used go-betweens in her dealings with inmates.